-Representing former aggregator of premium short message services in putative class action alleging violation of the Washington Consumer Protection Act based on alleged “cramming” of PSMS charges on cell phone bills.
+Represented former aggregator of premium short message services in putative class action alleging violation of the Washington Consumer Protection Act based on alleged "cramming" of PSMS charges on cell phone bills.
 Court denied motion for class certification.
 Petition for leave to appeal to 9th Circuit and renewed motion for class certification pending.
 (W.D.
-Wash., Ongoing)
+Wash., 9th Cir.
+2016)

 Bleak v.
 Spotify

 Represented Spotify in putative California class action litigation alleging violation of California statute governing subscription disclosures.
 Successfully moved to compel individual arbitration.
 (N.D.
 Cal.
 2014)

 Represented Microsoft in putative nationwide class action litigation alleging violation of Electronic Communications Privacy Act and other statutes arising from collection of location information through Windows Phone mobile operating system.
 Won dismissal of most claims on motion to dismiss.
 After discovery, won summary judgment on remaining claim.
 (W.D.
 Wash.
 2014)

 Successfully defended proposed class litigation alleging misrepresentation of the quality of internet services, inferior service, and improper early termination fees.
 District court dismissed.
 On appeal, 9th Circuit certified issue to Washington Supreme Court, which agreed with the district court that early termination fees were permissible alternative performance provisions.
 Case then settled on favorable basis.
 (W.D.
 Wash.
 2010; Wash.
 S. Ct.
 2012)